-The trait means for each of the 10 sesame varieties tested across 10 trials at five locations over 2 years are presented in Table 2.
-The combined analysis of variance for all agronomical traits studied revealed that there were significant variation among the genotypes, environments (year, location, year x location) and genotype by environment interaction (Genotype x Location, Genotype x Year, and Genotype x Location x Year) (Table 3).
+The trait means for each of the 10 sesame varieties tested across 10 trials at five locations over 2 years are presented in Table 1.
+The combined analysis of variance for all agronomical traits studied revealed that there were significant variation among the genotypes, environments (year, location, year x location) and genotype by environment interaction (Genotype x Location, Genotype x Year, and Genotype x Location x Year) (Table 2).
 To visualize the relation between traits and traits profile of the genotypes, the genotype by trait (GT) data are displayed in Figure 1.
 The biplot was based on standardized data and explained 85.25% of the total variation.
 In the Figure 1, a vector is drawn from the biplot origin to each marker of traits to investigate the relationship between traits.
 Since the biplot explained a sufficient amount of the total variation, the Pearson correlation coefficient between two given traits is approximated by the cosine of the angle between their vectors (Yan and Rajcan, 2002).
-Thus, an angle smaller than 90° indicates a positive correlation, and an angle of 90° indicates that there is any correlation between the two traits.
+Thus, an angle smaller than 90° indicates a positive correlation, an angle greater than 90° indicates a negative correlation, and an angle of 90° indicates that there is any correlation between the two traits.
 The interpretations of the biplot (Figure 1) is based on Yan and Frégeau-Reid (2018) who stated that the angle between a genotype and a trait indicates the relative level of the genotype for the trait.
 An acute angle indicates that the genotype is above-average for the trait; an obtuse angle indicates that the genotype is below-average for the trait; and a right angle indicates that the genotype is average for the trait.
-Also, the vector length of a trait indicates how well the trait is represented in the biplot; a relatively short vector indicates that the variation of the trait across genotypes is either small or not well represented in the biplot because of its weak or absence of correlation with other traits. with plant height (HP), number of branches (NR), the height to the first capsule on the main stem (HIPC) and flowering date (FL50) both being closely correlated to each other.
+Also, the vector length of a trait indicates how well the trait is represented in the biplot; a relatively short vector indicates that the variation of the trait across genotypes is either small or not well represented in the biplot because of its weak or absence of correlation with other traits.

+Based on these, observations made from Figure 1 evidenced that grain yield (RDT) is negatively correlated with plant height (HP), number of branches (NR), the height to the first capsule on the main stem (HIPC) and flowering date (FL50) both being closely correlated to each other (Table 3).
 In our semi-arid conditions, taller sesame plants tend to have higher HIPC and more branches (NR) but with less fruiting zone.

-The negative association between NR and RDT is explained by the fact that the increase in the number of branches may increase the intraplant competition (sourcesink) for resources to build grain yield.
+The negative association between NR and RDT (-0.67) is explained by the fact that the increase in the number of branches may increase the intraplant competition (source-sink) for resources to build grain yield.